-b) how the sufficiency of premium income to cover expected claims and expenses is to be ensured;

-c) the identification of the risks arising from the undertaking's insurance obligations, including embedded options and guaranteed surrender values in its products;

-d) how, in the process of designing a new insurance product and the premium calculation, the undertaking takes account of the constraints related to investments;

-e) how, in the process of designing a new insurance product and the premium calculation, the undertaking takes account of reinsurance or other risk mitigation techniques.

-- 2.99.
-Where appropriate, the policy for underwriting and reserving risk may also include: - a) the maximum acceptable exposure to specific risk concentrations; - b) internal underwriting limits for the various products or classes; and - c) considerations regarding reinsurance and other risk mitigation strategies and their effectiveness. - 2.100.
-The undertaking ensures that all policies and procedures established for underwriting are applied by all distribution channels of the undertaking. - 2.101.
-The undertaking needs to take into account the constraints related to investments in the design of new products.
-For example: - a) an undertaking planning to sell a new life product with a minimum guaranteed rate has to take into account the return available on the market. - b) an undertaking planning to sell a new property and casualty contract has to take into account the liquidity constrains that could be linked to the contract.
+- a) the types and characteristics of the insurance business, such as the type of insurance risk the undertaking is willing to accept; - b) how the adequacy of premium income to cover expected claims and expenses is to be ensured; - c) the identification of the risks arising from the undertaking's insurance obligations, including embedded options and guaranteed surrender values in its products; - d) how, in the process of designing a new insurance product and the premium calculation, the undertaking takes account of the constraints related to investments; - how, in the process of designing a new insurance product and the premium calculation, the undertaking takes account of reinsurance or other risk mitigation techniques. - 2.99 Where appropriate, the policy for underwriting and reserving risk may also include: - a) the maximum acceptable exposure to specific risk concentrations; - b) internal underwriting limits for the various products or classes; and - c) considerations regarding reinsurance and other risk mitigation strategies and their effectiveness. - 2.100 The undertaking ensures that all policies and procedures established for underwriting are applied by all distribution channels of the undertaking. - 2.101 The undertaking needs to take into account the constraints related to investments in the design of new products.
+For example: - a) an undertaking planning to sell a new life product with a minimum guaranteed rate has to take into account the return available on the market.

+b) an undertaking planning to sell a new Property and Casualty contract has to take into account the liquidity constrains that could be linked to the contract.